 Why is it important to vote in every election?
 Because you can't count on future elections to correct the bad things that may result from the current one.
 And you certainly can't count on other people voting the way you expect or want them to.

-Increasingly, for any election—including the midterms of 2018—polls are unreliable indicators of the final outcome.
+Increasingly, for any election, polls are unreliable indicators of the final outcome.
 Polls don't always accurately predict how people will vote.
 So you can't leave things to chance or stay home believing that your candidates or issues already have enough support.

 The results of just one election can produce long-lasting consequences that can't be reversed for a generation or longer.
 Lifetime appointments to the Supreme Court are just one example.
 Power begets power.

 Sometimes, voting for the lesser of two evils is the most important thing you can do.
 It's better than giving the candidates you most oppose an easier path to victory or a greater mandate if they win.

 13. You Probably Don't Have a Good Excuse Not to Vote